mayor pro tem Richard J. Loa

 Richard J. Loa was appointed to the Palmdale City Council on December 11, 2018, filling the District 2 vacancy created by Mayor Hofbauer’s election.
-He was named Mayor Pro Tem on December 3, 2019.
+He was named Mayor Pro Tem on December 3, 2019 and was elected to a full term as Councilmember on November 3, 2020, winning more than 59% of the vote in his district.
+He was named Mayor Pro Tem again on December 15, 2021.
 Loa was first elected to the Palmdale City Council in 2001, where he served his four-year term.
 After completing his term, he headed to Sacramento in 2005, where he served as Governor Schwarzenegger’s appointee to the Board of Prison Terms.
 He was then appointed by the Governor to serve as assistant director to the Housing and Community Development Department.
 While in Sacramento, Loa also served as staff counsel for the Department of Consumer Affairs, and as counsel for the Barbering and Cosmetology Board and the Fiduciaries Bureau.

 Loa practices criminal, civil and real estate law locally.
 He began working as an attorney in 1977 and engaged in private practice for about 10 years prior to joining the County of Los Angeles in Lancaster, where he worked from 1989 to 2004.